Looking for personalized video software? Here are my top 7 picks for 2024

 Option #2: Shotstack as a personalized video software

-Shotstack is a good option for more tech-savvy teams that want full control over their personalized videos.
+Shotstack customized videos.
 It is essentially a cloud-based video editing API.
 By relying on Shotstack’s SDK, you control the tech stack you want to use.
 For developers, the entire process is quite intuitive: you create applications, post the edit to Shotstack Cloud API which then renders the video, and then you download the video in your preferred format - HD, SD, mp4, or gif.

 What could be improved: From my experience with it, it seems like their app is pretty limited when it comes to templates.
 I didn’t find a way to build any complex templates.
 The only thing I was able to create were pretty simple, slide-show-like templates.
-To build a template, you have to write a JSON file and put the elements on a timeline that way.
+To build a template, you have to work inside their Web-based video template builder.
 I liked Pirsonal’s template builder more, but again, Shotstack is more oriented toward developers who might actually prefer JSON over a visual creator.

 In addition to developers, Shotstack targets startups and creative agencies as their customer segments.
 There is definitely value in not being forced to break the bank with upfront investments in infrastructure and development, not to mention engineering and maintenance overheads get eliminated.
 Still, I’d say the learning curve is not that mild.